LordElMeloi/Ctf-writeups/rabbitmq_ctf_writeup.md

 }
 ```

-This elevated us to a premium user.
+This gave usthe privilege we needed to access the dashboard.

 ---

-## SSTI Discovery via Upload Feature
+## SSRF Discovery via Upload Feature

-While exploring the premium dashboard, we found a URL upload feature at `/api/store-url` and a file upload at `/api/upload`.
+Loking at the dashboard, we see 2 upload functions.
+One for uploading files from local machine and the other from a URL.
+Seeing this, my first thought was there may be some kind of File upload vulnerability i can exploit, so that is what i focused on.

+The next step was to simply try and upload a file via both methods and intercept the request.
+On our machine we set a host using python `python3 -m http.server 9000`
+and simply inserted `http://10.8.137.194:9000/test.txt` and we receive a request being made to our server.
+Refreshing the page shows a file and clicking it downloads the file, and sure enough, it was our file.

+While looking at the request body via burp, we find that both upload fuctions make requests to 2 different api endpoints.
+The URL upload feature make a request to `/api/store-url` and the file upload to `/api/upload/`. and finally to view any file, it makes a request to `api/upload/Filename` (The filename will is hashed)

 ### API Enumeration via FFUF

-We fuzzed with `ffuf` and discovered a hidden endpoint `/api/docs`:
+Since we are dealing with an Api, we can try fuzzing to see if we can find any hidden endpoint.
+Using `ffuf`, we discovered a hidden endpoint `/api/docs`:

 ```bash
 ffuf -u https://storage.cloudsite.thm/api/FUZZ -w api-endpoints.txt
 ```

 Direct access was denied (`403`).
-However, abusing the `store-url` upload feature:
+By simply navigating to the endpoint via browser we get a message saying it can only be accessed by Localhost at port 8000.
+Since we have confirmed SSRF can try and manipulate the server to do just that by abusing the `api/store-url` upload feature by adding the below JSON to the request body:

 ```json
 { "url": "http://127.0.0.1/api/docs" }
 ```

-Downloaded a JSON file with all API endpoints.
+This worked & i was able to gain access to the `api/docs` file and download it which revealed all the api endpoints.

 ### Dumped API Endpoints